 - L-1A holders can easily come to the U.S. to open a new office (though visas in this case are issued for an initial period of one year).
 Although it is possible to start a business on an H-1B visa, it is more complicated and there are no special provisions for it.

-- H-1B recipient are required to have some “specialized knowledge” related to the position and possess at minimum a bachelor’s degree (or equivalent).
+- H-1B recipients are required to have some “specialized knowledge” related to the position and possess at minimum a bachelor’s degree (or equivalent).
 Although in some cases, work experience may substitute the formal degree.

 Advantages of L-1 to H-1B Change of Status